SecretX33/sc-cfg/README.md

 }
 ```

-### Choose the field name scheme
+### Choose the field naming scheme

-Choose a different name scheme for your configuration fields by modifying your `@Configuration` annotation, currently we do have five options:
+Choose a different naming scheme for your configuration fields by modifying your `@Configuration` annotation, currently we do have five options:

 1. `NONE` (default)
 2. `LOWERCASE_HYPHENATED`